geudde/attic-chest/pages/04.season-3/13.meeting-34/09.valentine/docs.md

 ##### To Ellen

 If thou, my Ellen, wilt receive
-A Heart long anxious to be thine;
+A heart long anxious to be thine;
-Love’s beauteous Garland will I weave
+Love’s beauteous garland will I weave
-And crown thee, Sweet, my Valentine.
+And crown thee, sweet, my Valentine.

 Florio